(Avail. 24/7)

 Legal Defense Strategy: Request the Officer’s Presence

 The most common cause of defeating license revocation actions is dismissal due to the failure of the officer to appear.
 You can request that the arresting officer appear at your hearing.
-A failure on the officer’s part to appear at the hearing will result in the dismissal of the revocation proceedings against you.
+A failure on the officer’s part to appear at the hearing will result in dismissing the revocation proceedings against you.

 However, law enforcement officers do not necessarily appear for every hearing.
-If the officer appears at the hearing, the State of New Mexico is unlikely to prevail.
+The State of New Mexico is unlikely to prevail if the officer appears at the hearing.
 Your MVD license revocation hearing lawyer can assist you through the process from start to finish.

 Your MVD License Revocation Matter Is Separate from the DWI in Criminal Court